object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 The notes
 .........

-All of the new material we cover in this course is presented in the notes.
-They always the starting point for your work.
+All of the new material we cover in this course is presented in these notes.
+Each chapter contains the material for one week of term, so in week :math:`n`, you work through chapter :math:`n`.
+The notes always the starting point for your work.
 Each chapter will introduce new concepts in programming, often tied back to related mathematical concepts, and always illustrated by practical code examples.
-Python has excellent `official online documentation <https://docs.python.org/3/>`_, and we link to that throughout the text.
+Python has excellent `official online documentation
+<https://docs.python.org/3/>`_, and we link to that throughout the text.
 External links show up in orange while :ref:`internal links to other parts of the notes <introduction>` are red.
-Sometimes we introduce
-counterexamples: illustrations of code errors or bad implementation ideas.
+Sometimes we introduce counterexamples: illustrations of code errors or bad implementation ideas.
 These will be flagged with a big red cross:

 .. container:: badcode